-Promoting opportunities for those in protected groups and those from other cultural backgrounds/country of origin

-To encourage greater diversity at the management level and for employees throughout the organization, KPIs have been established for the US and Scandinavia to track and report externally the number and percent of managers and other employees who fall under certain classifications.
-From 2017, operating units in the US and Scandinavia are required to present status within their organizations, on both a total unit level and with regard to management, pertaining to protected groups and those from other cultural backgrounds or country of origin.
+Promoting opportunities for those in protected groups and those from other cultural backgrounds/country of origin To encourage greater diversity at the management level and for employees throughout the organization, KPIs have been established for the US and Sweden to track and report externally the number and percent of managers and other employees who fall under certain classifications.
+From 2017, our businesses in both the US and Sweden are required to present status within their organizations, on both a total unit level and with regard to management, pertaining to protected groups and those from other cultural backgrounds or country of origin.